All you need to know to plan your visit to the London Eye

 What are the London Eye opening hours?

 The London Eye is open from 10am to 8:30pm in the summer and from 11am to 6pm in the winter.
-However, it may vary especially around festive occasions.
+However, it may vary, especially around festive occasions.
 Check the updated schedule before visiting.

-Last entry: 30 minutes before closing time.
+Last entry: 30 mins before closing time.

 Closure: Christmas Day and in January for maintenance work.